dhondta/recursive-compression/README.md

 ## Introduction

-This tool relies on [Tinyscript](https://github.com/dhondta/tinyscript) and implements Bruce Schneier's [Solitaire Cipher](https://www.schneier.com/academic/solitaire/).
+This tool relies on [Tinyscript](https://github.com/dhondta/tinyscript) and allows to recursively decompress nested archives according to various decompression algorithms.

 ## Installation